Shivam2101s/Eva-Translate/README.md

 # Eva-Translate

-Eva Translate is a translating tool , user can converts text from one language to another and also hear it's correct pronunciation.
-It also have speech to text feature through which user can type by speaking and translate it.
+Eva Translate is a translating tool, users can translate text from one language to another and also hear its correct pronunciation.
+It also has a speech-to-text feature through which users can type by speaking and translating it.

 ## This website is hosted on Netlify
 Link to visit site:- https://evatranslate.netlify.app/